 - Cut the tomatoes in half around the middle and scoop out the seeds.
 Using a box grater, grate the tomatoes.
 Some of the skin will be grated too - that's fine.

 Make the sauce.

 - Heat 125ml of olive oil in a frying pan and then add the chopped onions.
 Once they have started to sizzle, reduce the heat, stir in the garlic and cook slowly for about 15 minutes until it's golden and soft and sticky.

-- Add the grated tomatoes, cumin, paprika and about 150ml of water.
+- Add the grated tomatoes, the honey, cumin, paprika and about 150ml of water.
 Increase the heat and allow it all to simmer for a few minutes.
 Season to taste and take it off the heat.